ctrimm/Cabeca-de-Queijo/src/content/blog/go-pack-go-in-portuguese.md

 ---
 draft: false
-title: "Go Pack Go in Portuguese"
+title: "How To Say Go Pack Go in Portuguese"
-snippet: "Learning a new language can be difficult, but there is one phrase you should know before the NFL in Sao Paulo game"
+snippet: "Learning a new language can be difficult, but as a Packer Fan, there is one phrase you should know."
 image: {
     src: "/src/assets/go-pack-go-in-portuguese.webp",
     alt: "Green Bay Packers fans learning Go Pack Go in Portuguese"